ochsenfeld-lab/adaptive_sampling/docs/source/sampling_tools.rst

-        energy_barr=20.0,           # Barrier factor in kJ/mol, which sets an upper bound to the bias potential, should roughly correspond to the energy barrier of the transition to be sampled. bandwidth_rescaling=True,   # If True, the kernel standard deviation shrinks over time to converge finer details of the PMF. bias_factor=None,           # The bias factor gamma, which controls the smoothing of the probability density, Default: default is `beta * energy_barr` adaptive_std=False,         # If True, the kernel standard deviation is adapted based on the standard deviation of the CV, useful for simulations using poor CVs. adaptive_std_freq=10,       # Exponential decay time for running estimate of the CVs standard deviation explore=False,              # If True, use the exploration mode of OPES. normalize=True,             # Always recommended.
+        energy_barr=20.0,           # Barrier factor in kJ/mol, which sets an upper bound to the bias potential, should roughly correspond to the energy barrier of the transition to be sampled. bandwidth_rescaling=True,   # If True, the kernel standard deviation shrinks over time to converge finer details of the PMF. bias_factor=None,           # The bias factor gamma, which controls the smoothing of the probability density, Default: default is `beta * energy_barr` adaptive_std=True,         # If True, the kernel standard deviation is adapted based on the standard deviation of the CV, useful for simulations using poor CVs. adaptive_std_freq=10,       # Exponential decay time for running estimate of the CVs standard deviation explore=False,              # If True, use the exploration mode of OPES. normalize=True,             # Always recommended.
 Normalize OPES probability density over explored space.